Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 a2.set_xlabel('Phase');
 ```

 Again, we’re encountering quite a bit of Python code.
 Fortunately, large chunks of this code are familiar.
 We reuse useful quantities, like the number of trials (`K`) and the frequency axis (`f`).
-Then, within the frequency axis variable (`f`), we use the function `np.where` to identify the indices corresponding to a frequency of 8 Hz and a frequency of 24 Hz.
+Then, within the frequency axis variable (`f`), we use the function `where` to identify the indices corresponding to a frequency of 8 Hz and a frequency of 24 Hz.
 For each trial, we then compute the cross-spectrum (`Sxy`).
-The cross-spectrum is a complex quantity at each frequency, and we identify the angle in the complex plane corresponding to the frequencies 8 Hz and 24 Hz using the Python function `np.angle`.
+The cross-spectrum is a complex quantity at each frequency, and we identify the angle in the complex plane corresponding to the frequencies 8 Hz and 24 Hz using the Python function `angle`.
 We store these results in two vectors, `phi8` and `phi24`.

 To summarize the results, we plot a histogram of the phase differences.
 We divide the phase axis into 20 bins of equal size from 0 to 2$\pi$ radians, or equivalently, 0 to 360 degrees.
 At 8 Hz, we observe that phase differences appear in all angular intervals; notice that the number of phase differences located in each angular interval remains small, typically less than 10.
 At 24 Hz, the angular differences concentrate near 0 degrees; all of the angles lie between  approximately 60 and 60 degrees.
 This visualization is consistent with the strong coherence at 24 Hz, indicative of a consistent phase difference across trials between the two electrodes.